Walnut Jam, Turkish Ceviz Receli, 450g-15.90oz

 Made from best quality Turkish walnuts, collected from Anatolian region.

-Sends in a sealed & protected jar.
+Green walnut jam sends in a sealed & protected jar.

 All orders are shipped via Express Shipping and tracking number is supplied for each order.

 Delivery time after shipment:

 Europe: 1-2 business days

 For rest of the world: 2-4 days

 Walnut jam is perhaps the most demanding jam to be made from walnuts, which are still raw.
 If you’ve never tasted it before, “Is it so worth it for a jam?” you might say.